Baton Rouge's #1 lifestyle magazine since 2005

 BREC’s Liberty Lagoon is a hot spot to cool off during Baton Rouge summers.
 Courtesy BREC.

-Round up the whole family for a cool outing to BREC’s Liberty Lagoon.
-This waterpark features something for everyone like the Shockwave, water slides and splash pads.
-There’s also a lazy river and plenty of pool space to play in.
+Round up the whole family for a cool outing to BREC’s Liberty Lagoon, which recently reopened following a month-long delay caused by a lifeguard shortage and maintenance issues.
+This waterpark features the Shockwave, water slides, splash pads, a lazy river and plenty of pool space to play in.
 Liberty Lagoon also has concessions and umbrella-shaded seating so families can grab a quick bite between water fun.
 For younger ones and non-swimmers alike, seven BREC parks are home to interactive splash pads and water play areas with no standing water.

 4. Cool down with a frosty beverage scavenger hunt.